Uganda: Post-Conflict Transformation

-Although there are no prerequisites, students should have an understanding of issues related to conflict/genocide theories and exhibit the sensitivity and psychological as well as the emotional maturity required to deal with these difficult and intense subjects.
-Dealing with issues of regional conflict, genocide, and its aftermath not only through lectures but also through field trips can at times be upsetting and difficult to handle.
+Although there are no prerequisites, students should have an understanding of issues related to conflict/genocide theories and exhibit the sensitivity and psychological and emotional maturity required to deal with these difficult and intense subjects.
+Learning of regional conflict, genocide, and its aftermath not only through lectures but also through field excursions and from those individuals and communities most immediately affected may, at times, be upsetting and difficult to experience.

 Contextualizing Conflict in Northern Uganda - syllabus (PDF)

 (AFRS 3000 / 3 credits / 45 class hours)

 This multidisciplinary course is designed to offer students the contextual and contemporary circumstances surrounding conflict in Uganda by exploring social, political, economic, cultural, linguistic, and ecological issues.
 The course examines issues of national and ethnic identity and the role of these constructions in conflict.
 In addition to the main focus on Northern Uganda, the course provides a comparative approach to conflict in the region.
 Lectures contextualize the roots and impact of conflict in the Great Lakes region, while an excursion to Rwanda provides the context for a comparative view of post-genocide transformation.
 Course lecturers include leading Uganda academics and professionals working in the areas of post-conflict transformation, justice, and development.